jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 # `const` propagation and reference types

-Pointer or reference member data becomes const-qualified when accessed through a const-access-path, but the const-ness does not propagate through to the pointee.
+* Pointer (or reference) member data becomes const-qualified when accessed through a const-access-path, but the const-ness does not propagate through to the pointee.

-Since references cannot be modified, this const-qualification makes no difference to references.

-Pointers can't be made to point at different objects when accessed through a const-access-path but the object they point to can be accessed in a non-const manner.
+* Pointers can't be made to point at different objects when accessed through a const-access-path but the object they point to can be accessed in a non-const manner.

-const-propagation must be borne in mind when designing composite classes for const-correctness.
+* const-propagation must be borne in mind when designing composite classes for const-correctness.

 ---